whria78/modelderm/README.md

 ```

 # Contact
-We hope the algorithm to be widely used in other applications.
-Please contact to Dr. Han Seung Seog (whria78@gmail.com)
+I hope the algorithm to be widely used in other applications.
+Please contact to Dr. Han Seung Seog (whria78@snu.ac.kr)